knaman2609/dropdown.js/README.md

 - selected: {name: 'Naman', 'id': 1}, replaces the mainText if id is found in the list.
 - nameAttr: 'display_name', use this if you have other than name in your json.
 - idAttr: '_id', use this if  you have other than id in your json.

+#### Api
+- dropdown.open() --  opens the dropdown/selectBox
+- dropdown.close() -- closes the dropdown/selectBox
+- dropdown.closeAll() -- closes all the dropdowns/ selectBox
+- dropdown.disabled() -- adds disabled class to the dropdowns
+- dropdown.removeItems() -- emptys the list